Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 The levy does not apply to taxable commodities used by domestic consumers, or by charities for non-business use.
 Supplies of small amounts of energy (de minimis) are also excluded.

-For CCL purposes, ‘domestic use’ and ‘charity non-business use’ have the same meanings as in paragraphs 3.2 and 3.3 respectively.
+For Climate Change Levy purposes, ‘domestic use’ and ‘charity non-business use’ have the same meanings as in paragraphs 3.2 and 3.3 respectively.

-You can find further information on the scope and application of CCL.
+You can find more information on the scope and application of Climate Change Levy in Environmental taxes, reliefs and schemes for businesses.

 3. Qualifying use